GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.4.md

 I watched as the ambulance doors were being closed.
 As I just stood there—unable to move an inch—her words from right now kept echoing through my mind.

-<div class="text-italic-quoted">“...I might have truly been...
-The master of my fate.”</div>
+<div class="text-italic-quoted">“...I might have truly been... 'the master of my fate'.”</div>

 Headlights flickered on, an engine started roaring.
 The ambulance's wheels slowly began turning, causing the vehicle to start moving down the runway.
 Gradually increasing in speed its shape became smaller by the second.